Enjoying a cold beer with Yakitori is the perfect combination!

 How to order Yakitori at an Izakaya Restaurant

-The Yakitori they serve at many Izakaya Restaurants/Bars is usually chicken pieces, in the most cases.
-So, if you order a Yakitori by saying:
+The Yakitori served at Izakaya Restaurants/Bars is usually chicken pieces.
+If you order a Yakitori by saying:

 One (dish of) Yakitori please